quantling/pyndl/doc/source/installation.rst

 .. image:: https://img.shields.io/pypi/pyversions/pyndl.svg
     :target: https://pypi.python.org/pypi/pyndl/

-*pyndl* currently only supports installation on Linux systems.
+*pyndl* currently is only tested and mainly used on 64-bit Linux systems.
 However, it is possible to install it on other operating systems, but be aware that some functionality might not work or will not work as intended.
+Therefore be extra careful and run the test suite after installing it on a non Linux system.

 .. note::

-  We recommend to install `Minicoda <https://conda.io/miniconda.html>`_ before installing *pyndl* or to create a virtualenv within your personal folder.
+    We recommend to install `Minicoda <https://conda.io/miniconda.html>`_
+    before installing *pyndl* or to create a virtualenv within your personal folder.

 Linux